Dates: August 2011 – September 2013

 Project Title: A new model with vector demography for the dynamics of malaria transmission

 Calistus Ngonghala (Ph.D.
 Mathematics, West Virginia Univ.
-2011) is developing a mathematical model to study the role of mosquito demography in the dynamics of malaria transmission and is also studying the interplay between per capita income and infectious disease prevalence.
+2011) developed a mathematical model to study the role of mosquito demography in the dynamics of malaria transmission and also studyied the interplay between per capita income and infectious disease prevalence.
+Upon completing his fellowship at NIMBioS, Dr. Ngonghala accepted a postdoctoral position at Harvard School of Public Health and is now a research fellow in the Department of Global Health and Social Medicine at Harvard Medical School.

 The dynamics of malaria